hasibhu/level2assignment2/README.md

 ## To Get all cars info
  https://level2assignment2-zeta.vercel.app/api/cars

+ ## To get ID specific car info

+* use postman application with GET method with url https://level2assignment2-zeta.vercel.app/:carId
+* Use car id at the end of the url replacing ":carId".

 ## To insert car info in DB
-* use postman application with POST method with url https://level2assignment2-zeta.vercel.app/api/cars data format will be in the following format: the data is type sensetive
+* use postman application with POST method with url https://level2assignment2-zeta.vercel.app/api/cars
+* data format will be in the following format: the data is type sensetive
 ```json
 {
   "brand": "Toyota",